lorenzom222/Block-Climbers/README.md

-# Block Climbers
+# Block Climbers: The Ultimate Block Climbing Showdown

 **Author: Lorenzo Mendoza**

-A 2D platformer game where players control climbers who must compete to be the first to reach the top of an obstacle course.
+Get ready for some intense block climbing action!
+In this 2D platformer game, players control climbers who must compete to be the first to reach the top of an epic obstacle course.
+Can you outmaneuver your opponent and claim victory?

-## Introduction

-In this game, players use the arrow keys to move their climbers left and right and to jump.
-They must avoid obstacles and try to reach the top of the course before their opponent.
-The first player to reach the top wins the round.

-## Controls
+## How to Play

 - Use the arrow keys to move left <kbd>&larr;</kbd> and right <kbd>&rarr;</kbd> and to jump <kbd>&uarr;</kbd>.
+- Avoid obstacles and try to reach the top of the course before your opponent.
+- The first player to reach the top wins the round.
+Can you come out on top?

 ## Installation